ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 As last step we need to run the applications:

 - First we start the backend server with `kdb run-website-backend`.
 To ensure the backend is accessible, you can use `curl http://localhost:8080/version` (change port to your setting), which should show you some version information in JSON format.
-- Although the frontend was compiled during installation already, we want to have a freshly built homepage and use `kdb build-rest-frontend` to do so.
+- Although the frontend was compiled during installation already, we want to have a freshly built homepage and use `kdb build-website-frontend` to do so.
-- Then we run the frontend analogously with `kdb run-rest-frontend`.
+- Then we run the frontend analogously with `kdb run-website-frontend`.
 It should now be reachable at the configured port.

 If everything went smooth, both applications should now be online and reachable.